aarondh-zz/SuperRollingFileAlternate/Serilog.Sinks.SuperRollingFileAlternate/ReadMe.md

 This format utilizes the Serilog JsonFormatter.
 Then you specify the Json you can also specify true or false in the `renderMessage` parameter to turn on or off the rendering of the message in the json stream.

 #### CompactJson
-This format utilizes the Serilog.Formatting.CompactJson.CompactJsonFormatter pacakge, this format greatly reduces the size of events by simplifying the Json generated.
+This format utilizes the [Serilog.Formatting.Compact](https://github.com/serilog/serilog-formatting-compact) package, this format greatly reduces the size of events by simplifying the Json generated.
 Good for high volumn event logging.

 #### Text
 This is the default format.
 It uses the serilog "build in" MessageTemplateTextFormatter.
 When using this option, the output template is specified using the `outputTemplate` parameter.